Family Roles In Addiction: Can Family Help With Substance Abuse Challenges?

 The scapegoat is the person in the family that’s creating other problems that distract others away from the individual struggling with substance abuse.
 While they may be effective at taking the attention off the other individual, they create new issues for themselves.

-When a situation is serious, they may make jokes or act silly to lighten the mood.
+When a situation is dangerous, they may make jokes or act silly to lighten the mood.

 The Lost Child